zazapeta/rx-react-store-docs/concepts/reducer.md

  * Given the same input, will always return the same output.
  * Produces no side effects.

 [Eric Elliot](https://twitter.com/_ericelliott) describes (in this [article](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976)) very well  what are the payoff using pure function.

 In this example the classic switch case of [redux reducer](https://redux.js.org/basics/reducers#handling-more-actions) disapeared.
 There is no more combine Reducer.

 With `RxStore` there is no more `switch case` because we dispatch direclty a reducer to affect the state.

+`Reducers` are destined to be dispatched thought the `store.dispatch` method.
+To do so, we can create [Dispatchers](concepts/actiondispatcher.md).

 {% common %}
 ###Example